Zalamar/LyngProcessor/README.md

 ### Run simulation
 1. Install Chisel ([instructions](https://www.imm.dtu.dk/~masca/chisel-book.pdf))

-2. Initialise assembler submodule.
+2. Write your assembly code (reference for Lyng ISA in assembler README) or use one of the provided examples.

+3. Compile and run in Scala simulator.

 ```
-$ git submodule init
-$ git submodule update
+$ make PROGRAM=<path> simulate
 ```

-3. Write your assembly code (reference for Lyng ISA in assembler README) or take one of the provided examples and place it in `program.lisa` file at top level of the repository.

-4. Compile and run in Scala simulator.
+If the path is not provided, simulation will attempt to use `program.lisa` in top level of the repository.

+4. Anything written to `0xFFFE` memory location will be printed into the terminal by simulator.

+### Get waveforms
 ```
-TODO: fill in command
+$ make PROGRAM=<path> vcd
 ```

-5. Anything written to `0xFFFE` memory location will be printed into the terminal by simulator.

 ### Synthetise Verilog

 ```
-sbt run
+$ sbt run
 ```

 ## Project Team